mkerr94/fortune-and-dust-wiki/wiki/People & Organisations/NPCs/Ignatius 'Nate' Barnett.md

 In [[Session 12]], while being held captive by Ignatius, Sel learns that he has been working on refining his pyromantic skills in order to use them to save his wife, [[Evangeline Barnett|Evangeline]], from her mysterious illness.

+Ignatius and Evangeline are reunited after [[Jessie 'Doc' Lawrence|Jessie Lawrence]]’s defeat in [[Session 24]], and they embrace as reconciled lovers.

 # Relationships

 Husband to [[Evangeline Barnett]].